jtkovacs/jtkovacs.github.io/refs/tocs/bi_TOC.md

 ## 2.1.
-Data warehouses for data storage
+Data warehouses

+Data warehouse functionality

+- Data visualization
+- Alerts/push mechanisms that activate in response to certain conditions or as part of a routine
+- Performance management capabilities (track performance vs. goals, e.g. sales quota; can be public/competitive)

 ### 2.1.1.
 OLTP vs OLAP databases